DamoM73/anvil-python-tutorials/14_account_links_visiability.md

 Open the **MainForm** in code mode and go to the `set_active_link` method.

-Then you want to enact our plan above by writting the highlighted code at the bottom of the `set_active_link` method.
+Then you want to enact our plan above by writing the highlighted code at the bottom of the `set_active_link` method.

 ```{code-block} python
 :linenos: